jeffreysorgen/golf-club-sensors/activity.md

 **However:**
 - Normal rechargers auto-shutdown with low power drain, so this doesn't work.
 - The example (YouTuber) BLE sketch did not work without being connected to a computer.
-- The Arduino device was able to connect via BLE to my computer using the _magic wand_ example from the TinyML course.
+- The Arduino device was able to connect via BLE to my computer using the _magic wand_ [example](#more-stuff), from the TinyML course.
   - In this case, the device connected quickly enough prior to the auto-shutoff of the battery pack
   - The Chrome browser functionality was reliable enough to connect
 - There's a power solution in the TinyML Course attaching a 9V battery to the Learning Kit Shield.
 This [**Appendix**](https://github.com/tinyMLx/appendix/blob/main/PoweringArduino.md#battery) is a good place to read about it.